The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets

-To study multidimensional treatment-effect heterogeneity in a flexible way, we rely on the GRF developed by \cite{athey2019}.
-The forest iterates across random subsets of data, estimating a \textit{causal tree} \citep{athey2016} in each subset.
-Each causal tree is a sequence of splits.
-Each split partitions the data using one of the $x$ variables.
-The algorithm chooses the variable and cutoff value which maximize the difference in treatment effects between workers on either side of the split.
-After each split, the data in the resulting nodes are split again until the workers have been grouped into \say{leaves} with similar treatment effects.
-To avoid overfitting, the tree is constructed using part of the selected subset, while treatment effects in each leaf are estimated using the other part.
-The estimates from a single tree can be non-robust and the GRF therefore computes many trees, with each tree using a random subset of workers and a random subset of $x$ variables at each split.
+To avoid overfitting, the tree is constructed using part of the selected subset, while treatment effects are estimated using the other part.
+This is one key advantage compared to simpler methods (e.g., standard regressions), in which idiosyncratic factors at the worker level may influence the estimated heterogeneity.
+The estimates from a single tree can be non-robust and the GRF therefore computes many trees, with each tree using a random subset of workers and a random subset of $X$ variables at each split.
 The complete forest is based on an ensemble of the estimated trees, ensuring that estimates are robust across subsamples, and providing consistent treatment-effect estimates.

-The GRF is well-suited for our application.
-It allows us to consider heterogeneity across a large number of covariates within a unified model while reducing the risk of overfitting.
-It can flexibly account for nonlinear effects and high-order interactions (e.g., between industry-specific human capital and industry trends).
-We use the covariates described in Section \ref{ss:characteristics} and estimate the forest on annual earnings in the year $t+1$ after displacement.
-As we show below, this short-run heterogeneity translates into long-run earnings differences as well.\footnote{For efficiency \citep[see][]{niewager2019}, the displacement status $W_i$ and size of loss $y_i$ are made orthogonal to the vector of observed worker characteristics $x_i$ before estimating the GRF.
-Two separate regression forests in the spirit of \cite{breiman2001} are used to estimate the conditional propensity score $\Hat{e}_i=W_i|x_i$ and marginal response function $\Hat{m}_i=y_i|x_i$.
-The treatment status and the outcome are residualized to obtain $\Tilde{W}_{i}=W_i-\Hat{e}_i$ and $\Tilde{y}_{i}=y_i-\Hat{m}_i$.
-The GRF is then estimated using these residualized values.}